Wang-Jia-yu-cloud/data-analytics-portfolio/README.md

 ### 2. NYC Taxi Operational Performance Analysis
 **The question:** When, where, and how do taxis generate revenue?

-Explored 1M+ yellow taxi trips to analyze demand patterns, revenue distribution, and tipping behavior across time and geography.
+Explored 40 thousand+ yellow taxi trips to analyze demand patterns, revenue distribution, and tipping behavior across time and geography.

 - **Tech:** Python · MySQL · Tableau
 - **Key Insight:** Evening commute hours drive peak demand; credit card payments dominate (72.96%) and are associated with higher tipping rates.